gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DashboardAttachmentType } from '@gooddata/sdk-model';
 import { DashboardAttributeFilterConfigMode } from '@gooddata/sdk-model';
 import { DashboardAttributeFilterItem } from '@gooddata/sdk-model';
+import { dashboardAttributeFilterItemToAttributeFilter } from '@gooddata/sdk-model';
 import { DashboardAttributeFilterSelectionMode } from '@gooddata/sdk-model';
 import { DashboardAttributeFilterSelectionType } from '@gooddata/sdk-model';
+import { dashboardAttributeFilterToAttributeFilter } from '@gooddata/sdk-model';
 import { DashboardDateFilterConfigMode } from '@gooddata/sdk-model';
+import { dashboardDateFilterToDateFilterByDateDataSet } from '@gooddata/sdk-model';
+import { dashboardDateFilterToDateFilterByWidget } from '@gooddata/sdk-model';
 import { DashboardFiltersApplyMode } from '@gooddata/sdk-model';
 import { DashboardParameterMode } from '@gooddata/sdk-model';
 import { DashboardSummaryWorkflowStatus } from '@gooddata/sdk-backend-spi';